 Practical Tips For People With Expunged Records

-- Consult an Attorney: Local legal counsel ensures your record is cleared at both the state and federal levels.
+• Consult an Attorney: An experienced Minnesota expungement attorney ensures your record is cleared at both the state and federal levels.

 Do expunged records show up on fingerprinting?
 In most cases, no—but exceptions apply.
 Law enforcement, federal agencies, and specific licensing boards can still see them.
 Staying informed about your state’s expungement laws and verifying your record status helps ensure that your clean slate remains protected